Brick Gothic: Germany

 Brick architecture is found primarily in areas that lack sufficient natural supplies of building stone.
 This is the case across the Northern European Lowlands.
-Since the German part of that region (the Northern German Plain, except Westphalia and the Rhineland) is largely concurrent with the area influenced by the Hanseatic League, Brick Gothic has become a symbol of that powerful alliance of cities.
+Since the German part of that region (the Northern German Plain, except Westphalia and the Rhineland) is largely coextensive with the area influenced by the Hanseatic League, Brick Gothic has become a symbol of that powerful alliance of cities.
 Along with the Low German Language, it forms a major defining element of the Northern German cultural area, especially in regard to late city foundations and the areas of colonisation north and east of the Elbe.
 In the Middle Ages and Early Modern Period, that cultural area extended throughout the southern part of the Baltic region and had a major influence on Scandinavia.
 The southernmost Brick Gothic structure in Germany is the Bergkirche (mountain church) of Altenburg in Thuringia.

 In the northwest, especially along Weser and Elbe, sandstone from the mountains of Central Germany could be transported with relative ease.
 This resulted in a synthesis of the styles from east of the Elbe with the architectural traditions of the Rhineland.
 Here, bricks were mainly used for wall areas, while sandstone was employed for plastic detail.
 Since the brick has no aesthetic function per se in this style, most of the northwest German structures are not part of Brick Gothic proper.
 The Gothic brick buildings near the Lower Rhine have more in common with the Dutch Gothic than with the northern German one.